luau-lang/rfcs/docs/syntax-named-function-type-returns.md

 - should comments be given meaning? are they meaningful if linters parse their contents to provide lints? if a parser skips comments, are they losing non-decorative information?
 - what documentation syntax do we use? what rules does it follow? how does it fit into Luau's overall design, if it fits at all?
 - what is the scope of documentation syntax? where are the edges of its responsibilities?
-- what about previous proposals where we decided against placing features into comments?
+- what about previous proposals where we decided against placing features into comments? what do they recommend here?

 ### Don't do anything